BitJam/live-usb-maker/README.md

 meant to make it very clear what the script is doing.
 They also helped in debugging.
 You can control which steps are done with the commands.
 The command "all" does everything.
-There are a few failsafes built in but you can disable the with --force and --force-ext.
+There are a few failsafes built in but they can be disabled with --force and --force-ext.

 Theory